 When do I receive my bar card?If you pay online, the Court states you can expect your bar card in one to two weeks.
 If you submit your payment through the mail, the Court states you can expect your bar card in three to four weeks.

 What if I choose to go inactive?The Supreme Court rules do not provide for a resignation or withdrawal.
 However, an attorney in good standing may elect to become inactive pursuant to Rule 6.03.
 The return to active status is governed under Rule 6.06.
 The request to go inactive must be made in writing to the Clerk of the Supreme Court.
 However, changing your status to inactive limits your access to a number of practice tools.
 Below is a list of what lawyers can and cannot do during a period of inactive status:

 Why does the question of gender now appear on the annual enrollment fee form?The Supreme Court of Missouri added the optional question of gender to the annual enrollment fee form beginning with enrollment forms for 2016.
 The recommendation stemmed from the Supreme Court of Missouri and Missouri Bar Joint Commission on Women in the Profession.
 The recommendation to add the optional question was endorsed by the state bar's Board of Governors before it was ultimately submitted to the Court and implemented.

 How do I complete the mandatory trust account certification portion on the annual enrollment form?Information and trust account rules are provided by the Missouri Interest on Lawyer Trust Account Program.
-You may view the information and rules online at www.moiolta.org or by calling (573) 634-8117 for assistance.
+Please call (573) 634-8117 for assistance.

 For more details or personal assistance, contact The Missouri Bar at (573) 635-4128.